-M22 Brooder Stoves and Guards Brooder stoves/ heaters and brooder guards (where used) must be carefully placed and maintained throughout the brooder period.
+Broode er Stoves and Guards r stoves/ heaters and brooder guards (where used) must be carefully and maintained throughout the brooder period.
 The placement and maintenance of brooder heaters must minimize the risk of fire and emission of carbon monoxide.
-Brooder stoves/ heaters: Brooder stoves/ heaters must be used to maintain the recommended thermal environment or until the pouts are ranged or relocated to growing facilities.
-Stoves/ heaters must be raised/ lowered throughout the brooder period to maintain the optimal/ recommended thermal environment and to keep poults from roosting on them.
-Stove/ heater temperature settings must be monitored and adjusted as needed to maintain the optimal/ recommended thermal environment according to regular observations of poult behavior.
-Brooder guards: Brooder guards (rings) must be used as needed to maintain an appropriate thermal environment for young poults, as determined by their behavior.
-Brooder guards must be of an appropriate height to minimize jumping, and the guard diameter around the stoves must be adjusted to maintain the optimal/ recommended thermal environment according to regular observations of poult behavior. □ Yes □ No □ N/A /10 M23 Lighting Program for Poults The lighting program used for the poults must be recorded.
+Broode r stoves/ heaters: Brooder stoves/ heaters must be used to maintain the recommended thermal environment or until the pouts are ranged or relocated to growing facilities.
+M22 Yes No /10 IVIZZ Stove/ heater temperature settings must be monitored and adjusted as needed to maintain the optimal/ recommended thermal environment according to regular observations of poult behavior.
+N/A 710 Broode r guards: Brooder guards (rings) must be used as needed to maintain an appropriate thermal environment for young poults, as determined by their behavior.
+Brooder guards must be of an appropriate height to minimize jumping, and the guard diameter around the stoves must be adjusted to maintain the optimal/ recommended thermal environment according to regular observations of poult behavior. g Program for Poults M23 The lighting program used for the poults must be recorded.
 It is acceptable but not required to leave the lights on for the first three nights of the poult adjustment period.
 The poults and the lights should be checked four times every 24 hours during the adjustment period.
-Note: Each day thereafter, it is recommended to increase the dark period by 1 hour per day until 6 hours of darkness is reached.
-Light levels for poults 14 days or younger should be a minimum of 20 lux (2 foot-candle). □ Yes □ No □ N/A /3
+Note: Each day thereafter, it is recommended to increase the dark Yes No N/A /3 period by 1 hour per day until 6 hours of darkness is reached.
+Light levels for poults 14 days or younger should be a minimum of 20 lux (2 foot-candle).